aloneguid/config/doc/Collections.md

 ## Limitations

 At the moment this feature is relatively new and not every store supports it.
+In fact only [JSON store](Stores_JsonFile.md) supports collections.